WHAT WE DO

 CHT recognizes in order to save wildlife, communities must have their basic needs met.
 We contribute to our local communities in many ways including:

-- Supporting alternative income sources to reduce the need for taking resources from Volcanoes National Park.
+Supporting alternative income sources to reduce the need for taking resources from Volcanoes National Park.
 For example, we donate sheep to local families.
-The sheep can be used to provide wool that can be sold for income, rather than harvesting wood for sale from the forest.
+The sheep can be used to provide other sources of income, rather than harvesting wood for sale from the forest.

 Connecting Children To Nature

-CHT takes children who participate in its conservation and health awareness program to the Volcanoes National Park to see mountain gorillas in wild.
+CHT takes children who participate in its conservation and health awareness program to the Volcanoes National Park to see animals in wild.
 Though children live alongside mountain gorillas, they rarely get to see them and visit their natural habitat.
 This opportunity allows them to connect with local wildlife.

 CHT holds large-scale events annually to increase our reach.
 These events include: